-Short sales and foreclosures have had a significant impact on values in Los Angeles County.
-For some homeowners, difficult choices need to be made.
-Consulting with a tax professional and an attorney is advised.
+During each downturn, short sales and foreclosures significantly impact values in Los Angeles County.
+For some homeowners, difficult choices must take place.
+Plan to consult with a tax professional and an attorney.
 What are your foreclosure alternatives if you can no longer afford your home?

 - Loan modification: If you have previously attempted a loan modification without success, servicers are now more motivated.
 It’s worth another attempt.
-Home Affordable Modification Program (HAMP) includes opportunities to modify or refinance your mortgage in order to make your monthly payments more affordable.
+Home Affordable Modification Program (HAMP) includes opportunities to modify or refinance your mortgage to make your monthly payments more affordable.
 This enables you to remain in (and afford) your home.
 Contact your servicer (to who you make your payment).
-Be prepared for lots of paperwork.
-Make copies as paperwork often gets lost in the shuffle.
+Expect lots of paperwork.
+Make copies of everything.

 If you are not successful with a loan modification: